uhryniuk/tally/README.md

 #### raw

-Print the counter value alone if a template is set.
+Print the counter value even if a template is set.

 ```bash
 $ tally set --count 10 --template some-template-{}